DysonSphereMod/QOL/MultiBuild/README.md

 ## Changelog

+### v2.1.1-Beta
+- Allow to copy / paste elevated belts (multilevel buildings are still ignored even if they appear as selected)
+- Allow to connect blueprinted belts with existing ones (only at belt extremities and direction must, obviously, match)
+- Allow belt to belt inserter in blueprint as long as both start and end belt are selected

 ### v2.1.0-Beta
-- BREAKING CHANGE : Blueprint data format v2: 80% blueprint size reduction.
+- BREAKING CHANGE: Blueprint data format v2: 80% blueprint size reduction.
-- new polar coordinates positioning system.
+- new Spherical coordinates positioning system.
 AMAZING work by `Kremnev8`
 - General code cleanup and big performance improvements across the board
 - fix bug where building of a blueprints could be placed on water if positioned outside the mecha building range
 - fix blueprint menu not closing in sail mode